Shubhampandit1602/DAportfolio/README.md

 Aspiring data analyst with a passion for uncovering insights that drive real business value.
 My projects go beyond numbers and dashboards—they reflect my ability to think critically, craft data-driven solutions, and communicate insights with clarity.
 Each project highlights not only technical skills like Power BI, SQL, and Excel, but also my understanding of customer behavior and business needs.
 I bring a unique blend of technical proficiency and analytical perspective to solve real-world problems.

 ## Skills
-Microsoft Excel, Microsoft PowerBI, SQL, AWS, ETL
+Microsoft Excel · Microsoft PowerBI · SQL · AWS · ETL · Data Analytics · Business Intelligence (BI)

 ## Projects
 ### Aurex Bank – Dynamic Credit Card Performance Monitoring Dashboard

 - Cleaned and transformed raw transaction and customer data in Excel; imported structured datasets into SQL for relational modeling and optimized querying.